-How to Increase the CTR of Your Push Notifications
+How to Increase CTR (Click-Through Rate) of Your Push Notifications

 When it comes to increasing your app engagement and retention push notifications are the key.
 Did you know that sending push notifications can increase your app engagement by 88%?
 And, sending push messages can increase your app retention rates by 3-10x?